oorestisime/gatsby-source-instagram/README.md

 </div>

 Source plugin for sourcing data from Instagram.
-There are four ways to get information from instagram:
+There are two ways to get information from instagram:

 - scraping the posts of an Instagram account.
 It can only get last 50 photos.
-- scraping a hashtag page.
-- scraping a user profile's informations.
 - querying the Instagram Graph Api using a provided `access_token`

 # Table of Contents